odoo/documentation/legal/terms/partnership.rst

 Based on this purchase order, PARTNER shall invoice ODOO, and will be paid within 15 days upon receipt of the invoice.

+**Maintenance of Covered Extra Modules**

-PARTNER acknowledges and agrees that when a customer decides to Work with PARTNER, ODOO will delegate services related to Covered Extra Modules [#pcom1]_ to PARTNER, who becomes the main point of contact of the customer.
-PARTNER may contact ODOO on behalf of the customer for second level assistance.
+PARTNER acknowledges and agrees that when a customer decides to Work with PARTNER [#pcom1]_ , ODOO will delegate the Maintenance of Covered Extra Modules to PARTNER, who becomes the main point of contact of the customer.

+PARTNER shall only receive the commission for the Maintenance of Covered Extra Modules as long as the customer does not notify ODOO that they want to stop Working with PARTNER.

-.. [#pcom1] “Working with an Odoo Partner” and “Covered Extra Modules” are defined in the Odoo Enterprise Subscription Agreement between ODOO and customers
+.. [#pcom1] “Working with an Odoo Partner” and “Covered Extra Modules” are defined in the Odoo Enterprise Subscription Agreement between ODOO and customers.

 5 Fees
 ======